CybOXProject/cyboxproject.github.io/faqs/index.md

 ### How are Identifiers (IDs) formatted?

 IDs within CybOX are XML Qualified names (QNames).
-A QName consists of a global prefix name (usually in the form of a namespace) followed by a colon followed by local postfix name (e.g. following a namespace declaration of xmlns:foo="http://foo.com", foo:bar would be a Qname).
+A QName consists of a global prefix name (usually in the form of a namespace) followed by a colon followed by local postfix name (e.g., following a namespace declaration of xmlns:foo="http://foo.com", foo:bar would be a Qname).

 For CybOX, suggested practice is for the ID prefix to be a globally unique namespace controlled by the producer of the content being identified (this could be an organization, sub-organization, individual, etc.) and for the postfix to be some form of identifier that is unique within the prefix namespace.
 This combination guarantees that CybOX IDs are globally unique.
-ID specifiers are free to use whatever format they desire for the postfix (to enable flexibility among differing use cases) but suggested practice is to use the format ‘[hint] - guid’ where [hint] is a simple appellation labeling the type of construct being identified (e.g. ‘MITRE:Object - 869cf174-9dfb-42ef-b816-4356ce2bce83’ where the MITRE namespace alias has been previously declared).
+ID specifiers are free to use whatever format they desire for the postfix (to enable flexibility among differing use cases) but suggested practice is to use the format ‘[hint] - guid’ where [hint] is a simple appellation labeling the type of construct being identified (e.g., ‘MITRE:Object - 869cf174-9dfb-42ef-b816-4356ce2bce83’ where the MITRE namespace alias has been previously declared).

 ### When should I define Identifiers (IDs) for content?